mfornace/nupack-docs-dev/README.md

 You can edit each `.md` file by:

-- editing them directly from GitHub in your browser (click `Commit changes` once done)
+- editing them directly from GitHub in your browser with the pencil button (click `Commit changes` once done)
 - editing them offline by cloning the repository and using any plain text editor (requires basic git know-how).

 ## Deploying the documentation